FlyingFathead/dvr-yolov8-detection/README.md

      ```bash
      pip install opencv-python-headless
      ```

    - **For CUDA-enabled OpenCV**, you need to build it from source.
-Follow the instructions on the [OpenCV documentation](https://docs.opencv.org/master/d6/d15/tutorial_building_tegra_cuda.html).
+Follow the instructions on the [OpenCV documentation](https://docs.opencv.org/master/d6/d15/tutorial_building_tegra_cuda.html) or take a peek at my build script [here](https://github.com/FlyingFathead/dvr-yolov8-detection/blob/main/utils/install_and_compile_opencv_with_cuda.sh) for potential tips on how to compile OpenCV with CUDA on Linux.

 4. Install FFmpeg:
    - On Ubuntu: